Frequently Asked Questions

 A: Brazilian Portuguese.

-Q: What do I need to major or minor in Portuguese?
+Q: What do I need to in order to major or minor in Portuguese?

 A: Please contact the department Undergraduate Advisors.